1000 GIS Applications & Uses

 479. Disease Surveillance – Monitoring West Nile Virus with GIS on handheld devices.

-480. Asthma – Connecting the dots of asthma and air pollution.
+480. Asthma – Connecting the dots between asthma and air pollution.

 481. Epidemiology – Tracking disease and epidemiological information in a spatial database.
 (CDC Epi-Info)